norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 **Explanation:**
 - The `footer` selector is styled with a dark background color and white text, similar to the header, and centered text with padding on the top and bottom.

-## Testing Your Layout:
+## 11. **Testing Your Layout**
+Now, we will test the responsiveness of our layout by resizing the browser window and adding more content.

-- Resize the browser window to see how the Flexbox layout adapts to different screen sizes.
+- [ ] Resize the browser window to see how the Flexbox layout adapts to different screen sizes.
-- Copy and paste the HTML boxes a few more times to see how Flexbox handles the additional content, automatically wrapping and adjusting the layout.
-Resize the window again to observe how the layout remains responsive.
+- [ ] Copy and paste the HTML boxes a few more times to see how Flexbox handles the additional content.

-## AI Assistance
+- [ ] Resize the window again to observe how the layout remains responsive.

 If you have any questions or need further explanations, feel free to ask the AI for help.
-Here are some examples of what you might ask:

-- "How do I create a layout using Flexbox?"
-- "How can I ensure my Flexbox layout is responsive?"

-Good luck, and have fun building with Flexbox!
+**Explanation:**
+We’ll check how the Flexbox layout adjusts to different screen sizes and manages additional content, ensuring it stays responsive and properly structured.

 ##

+# Conclusion 📄
+We've now covered the fundamentals of building a responsive website using Flexbox.
+We progressively added and styled key sections of the webpage, including a navigation bar, main content area, and footer.
+We applied Flexbox techniques to create a layout that adapts smoothly to different screen sizes.
+Finally, we tested our layout to see how Flexbox handles various scenarios.
+You’ve now gained hands-on experience in creating a responsive webpage that looks great on any device.

+##

+### Solution codebase 👀
+🛑 **Only use this as a reference** 🛑

+💾 **Not something to copy and paste** 💾

+**Note:**  This lab references a solution file located [here](https://github.com/HackerUSA-CE/aisd-wde-4-Intermediate-flexbox/tree/solution) (link not shown).

+---

 © All rights reserved to ThriveDX